Frequently Asked Questions

-While traveling to Africa offers unique adventure and cultural experiences, travelers need to prepare before visiting to ensure a healthy trip.
-The CDC and WHO recommend travelers to African countries receive the following vaccines:
+While traveling to Africa offers unique adventure and cultural experiences, travellers need to prepare before visiting to ensure a healthy trip.
+The CDC and WHO recommend travellers to African countries receive the following vaccines:

 Find more In-depth information on health considerations for people traveling to Nigeria, Kenya, South Africa and other countries on our Destination Advice pages or schedule an appointment at one of travel clinics.